MaNGA Fiber Feed

 MaNGA groups the individual optical fibers into 29 fiber bundles of different sizes, using custom-designed ferrules (these are metal fiber-optic terminators) to closely pack the bundles of circular fibers to form hexagonally shaped integral field units (or IFUs).
 The IFUs are used to spectroscopically map galaxies over the wavelength range of 360 nm to 1040 nm at a resolution (λ/δλ) of roughly 2000.
 The MaNGA fiber feed instrument allows observation of 17 galaxies at a time.
-Additional fibers and mini-bundles are used for calibration (sky fibers and spectrphotometric calibration on standard stars).
+Additional fibers and mini-bundles are used for calibration, including sky fibers and standard-star observations used for spectrophotometric calibration.
 The detailed allocation of IFUs and other fibers between galaxy targets and calibration, a brief summary of the BOSS spectrographs, and the fiber cartridges that connect the telescope to the spectrographs, are described below.

 Additional information on the MaNGA IFUs, their fabrication and performance can be found in the technical paper by Drory et al. (2015).

-The fibers have 120 micron core diameters, which map to 2″ on sky.
-Including cladding and buffer the surround the optically active core, the close-packed fiber IFUs have a 54% live-core fill factor.
-In total, MaNGA uses 1423 fibers, an increase from the 1000 fibers used in other surveys with the BOSS spectrograph.
+The fibers have 120 micron core diameters, which map to 2" on sky.
+Including cladding and buffer that surround each optically active core, the close-packed fiber IFUs have a 54% live-core fill factor.
+In total, MaNGA uses 1423 fibers, an increase from the 1000 fibers used in other surveys with the BOSS spectrographs.
 MaNGA can afford to pack the fibers more closely together in the spectrograph slit to gain this 42% increase in survey efficiency because adjacent fibers in the slit sample comparable regions on the sky.

-The remaining 12 IFUs are “mini-bundles” of 7 fibers there are placed on standard stars across the field of view for spectrophotometric calibration.
-Six mini-bundles feed each of two BOSS spectrographs so the spectrographs can be independently calibrated.
+The remaining 12 IFUs are "mini-bundles" of 7 fibers.
+These IFUs are placed on standard stars across the field of view for spectrophotometric calibration.
+Six mini-bundles feed each of the two BOSS spectrographs, allowing for independent calibration of each spectrograph.

 Other calibration fibers

-In addition to the above IFUs, each bundle has associated with it some number of individual fibers (between 2 and 8) that are placed near the primary target (nominally centered on the IFU) to sample the sky foreground local to the object on the sky.
-These fibers are inter-mingled with the IFU fibers along the spectrographs’ slits to also sample variations of the spectrograph response.
+In addition to the above IFUs, each bundle has an associated set of individual fibers (between 2 and 8) that sample the sky foreground near the primary target (nominally centered on the IFU).
+These fibers, 92 in total, are intermingled with the IFU fibers along the spectrographs' slits to also sample variations of the spectrograph response.
 In detail, the fibers are terminated in blocks of between 21 and 39 fibers, with the sky fibers placed at either end of each block.
-There are a total of 92 sky fibers, split between the two BOSS spectrographs.

 MaNGA Fiber Feed Fast Facts